-Controlled low temperature has become a routine pest management and eradication method for museums because of concerns about the safety of chemical fumigation.
+Controlled low temperature has become a routine pest management and eradication method for museums, libraries, and archives because of concerns about the safety of chemical fumigation.
 The Smithsonian National Museum of the American Indian (NMAI) has used other forms of treatment for pest eradication in the past, including CO2, sulfuryl fluoride and low oxygen with scavengers, but low temperature is now the preferred treatment for several reasons:

 - it is inert and non-toxic and thus safe for staff